Farhad-Davaripour/Farhad-Davaripour/README.md

 **farhad-davaripour/farhad-davaripour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- I am a numerical scientist with 3 years of experience working in research and development roles.
+- I am a finite element specialist/data scientist with 3 years of experience working in research and development roles.
 I have a knack for problem-solving and recently found my passion in data science (I am in training).
 - Currently I am taking the data science fundamental courses as a part of [IBM Data Science Professional Certificate.](https://www.coursera.org/professional-certificates/ibm-data-science?#courses)
 - In here I am sharing the codes I develop as a part of my training.